decidables/decidables/packages/detectable/src/task.md

 ## A customizable block of trials!

-In this example, you can choose how many trials there will be in a block using the `Trials` slider, and you can choose the proportion of coherence for the signal using the `Coherence` slider.
+In this example, you can choose how many trials there will be in a block using the `Trials` slider, the proportion of coherence for the signal using the `Coherence` slider, and the duration the stimulus is available using the `Duration` slider.
 Now lookie here - we have ourselves something approaching a legitimate signal detection task!

 <sdt-example-human>
-  <sdt-control run pause reset coherence=".5" trials="5"></sdt-control>
+  <sdt-control run pause reset coherence=".5" trials="5" duration="2000"></sdt-control>
   <rdk-task count="100" coherence=".5" trials="5" probability=".5" duration="2000"
-    wait="2000" iti="2000"></rdk-task>
+    wait="2000" iti="1000"></rdk-task>
   <sdt-response  interactive feedback="none"></sdt-response>
 </sdt-example-human>